Apache Hive – In Depth Hive Tutorial for Beginners

 - We can also run Ad-hoc queries for the data analysis using Hive.

-8. Limitation of Hive
+Limitation of Apache Hive

 Hive has the following limitations-

 - Apache does not offer real-time queries and row level updates.

 - Hive also provides acceptable latency for interactive data browsing.